badconf/the-chronicles-of-computing/README.md

 Computing has come a long way since the early days of bulky machines and rudimentary coding languages.
 Today, it stands as the backbone of our digital existence, a testament to human ingenuity and relentless pursuit of knowledge.
 Within this repository, you will find links to articles covering a broad spectrum of topics, including:

 - [Hardware](#hardware): Explore the progression since the first electronic computers.
-- [Protocols and Networking]({protocols-and-networking): Delve into the development of protocols that laid the groundwork for the internet.
+- [Protocols and Networking]({protocols-and-networking): Delve into the development of protocols.
 - [Programming Languages](#programming-languages): Trace the evolution of programming languages.
 - [Operating Systems](#operating-systems): From basic OS designs to the sophisticated systems.
 - [Innovative Inventions](#innovative-inventions): Discover the inventions around computing technology.